 Recycle batteries, small electronics, eyeglasses, ink cartridges, wine corks, pens and glue sticks, CD cases and more – check out our labelled drawers in the church lobby!

 Tend the native flowering gardens on St. David’s campus.
 The Garden Guild meets the third Saturday of each month, 8:30-10:30.
 For more information contact John Touchet.

-Maintain new beehives at Johnson’s Backyard Garden near Bastrop – to learn about upcoming, periodic workdays (with carpooling), contact Bob Davis.
+Maintain new beehives at an orchard in Kyle.
+To learn about upcoming, periodic workdays contact Bob Davis.